chatPerche123/Java-Glossary/README.md

 <strong>JWS (Java Web Start):</strong> Allow the smooth deployment of application through the network with the installation from a browser.<br/>
 <strong>Applet:</strong> Java program that we start from a browser.
 Depreciated technologie, prefer JWS (Java Web Start).<br/>
 <strong>Servlet:</strong> As a "Controller" and the "View" at the same time (processing and presentation).
 It recieve an HTTP request, transfer it to the Model (Classes), retrieve the result and update the View by generating dynamically a HTML page. <br/>
-<strong>JSP (Java Server Page):</strong> The JSP in conjonction with the Servlet which play a controller role while itself update the View by generating the HTML page dynamically<br/>
+<strong>JSP (Java Server Page):</strong> The JSP in conjonction with the Servlet which play a controller role while itself update the View by generating the HTML page dynamically.
+There are html page with a ".jsp' extension <br/>
 <strong>Maven:</strong> Give the possibility to automate some tasks (compilation, unit test and app deployment), handle dependency regarding librairies, generating documentation ....<br/>
 <strong>Container:</strong> A virtual environment in whome, for example an application can be executed (ie Docker).
 Each containers can have a specific role.<br/>
-<strong>Thread:</strong> <br/> An execution unit from a program that work in an autonomous manner in parallel to another thread and are part of a limited pool.
-There are parents and children threads.
+<strong>Thread:</strong> An execution unit from a program that work in an autonomous manner in parallel to another thread and are part of a limited pool.
+There are parents and children threads.<br/>